 We are also going to see if there is something wrong with the computer you are browsing on.
 So, without wasting any time, let us hop into it.

-Error Code SSL_ERROR_HANDSHAKE_FAILURE_ALERT
+Fix Error SSL_ERROR_HANDSHAKE_FAILURE_ALERT

 You can resolve Error Code: SSL_ERROR_HANDSHAKE_FAILURE_ALERT with the following solutions.